Beaujeu, Rhône

 Beaujeu (Biôjor) is a commune of the Rhône department in eastern France.

-It lies between Mâcon and Lyon.
+It lies southwest of Mâcon and northwest of Lyon, on the river Ardière.

-Beaujeu gives its name to the famous wine region of Beaujolais (Biôjolês), a former province of France of which it is the historical capital.
+Beaujeu gives its name to the famous wine region Beaujolais and the former province Beaujolais (Biôjolês), of which it is the historical capital.
 However it was overtaken in the 14th century by Villefranche-sur-Saône, which remains the main commercial centre of the region.

 History

 Beaujolais was a semi-autonomous fiefdom of the Lords of Beaujeu.
 The barony was acquired in the 9th century by Guillaume, Comte du Lyonnais and Count of Forez; on his death, his son Bérard became the first Lord of Beaujeu.